Richardinho/open-ssl-guide/README.md

 * how to create a RANDFILE.
 Is this useful?
 * Why the certificate option and the -cert flag? how is this different from the -out flag?
 * How does the serial number get incremented?
+* Why does the ca command output two identical certificates with different names?

 # Config file